The NHS Healthy Start scheme helps families and pregnant people on low incomes to get healthy food, milk and vitamins.

 NHS Healthy Start uptake data

-Uptake data published on this website relates to beneficiaries, which is the individual who the benefit is meant for (the child or pregnant person).
+Uptake data published on this website relates to the individual the benefit is meant for (the child or pregnant person).
 This is not the same as the number of families or households as there could be multiple beneficiaries living within one household.

 England Uptake Data (Excel: 36KB)